 Ward Four encompasses Robinson Street to Lindsey Street with an East boundary of 12th Avenue West and a West boundary of Berry Road excluding the area North of Acres Street.
 It also includes a southwestern ‘leg’ South of Lindsey extending to Imhoff Road stretching between Berry Road and Chautauqua Avenue.

 Councilmember Hall is committed to sustaining and promoting a vibrant core Norman by recognizing the need for historic preservation as well as achieving the vision intended for Center City to expand housing options and enhance walkability, building strong neighborhood organizations and alliances, addressing stormwater and infrastructure challenges, finding solutions for affordable housing and homelessness and supporting efforts to build a diverse and inclusive community where we can all live, work and play.

-Councilmember Hall serves on the Council Community Planning and Transportation Committee and on the Council Oversight Committee.
+Councilmember Hall serves on the Council Community Planning and Transportation Committee and serves as Chair of the Council Oversight Committee.
 She also serves as the Council’s representative to VisitNorman.